Nischai/FinnaMind/README.md

 - Flutter SDK
 - Android Studio or VS Code with Flutter extensions
-- An Android device or emulator (iOS doesn't support SMS reading)
+- An Android device or emulator

 ### Installation